tresyalondong/capstone01_ultron_webscraping/README.md

 ## Rubics

 - Environment preparation (2 points)
-- Finding the right key to scrap the data  & Extracting the right information (5 points)
+- Finding the right key to scrape the data  & extract the right information (5 points)
 - Creating data frame & Data wrangling (5 points)
 - Creating a tidy Python notebook as a report.
 (2 points)
 - Implement it on the Flask dashboard (2 points)